 Because it’s so targeted, RFA can be a powerful option for chronic pain that hasn’t responded to other methods.
 It’s not about masking the pain; it’s about stopping the signal.
 At Kentuckiana Pain Specialists, we offer a range of pain management treatments because we know every person’s pain is different.
 Understanding where RFA fits helps you have a more informed conversation with your doctor.

-Deciding if Radiofrequency Neurotomy Is Right for You
+Is Radiofrequency Neurotomy Is Right for You

 So, how do you know if RFA is the right next step for your back pain?
 The most important factor is confirming the exact source of your pain.
 To do this, we first perform a diagnostic test called a nerve block.
 During this simple procedure, we inject a local anesthetic near the suspected nerve.
 If you experience significant, temporary pain relief, it’s a strong sign that the nerve is the culprit.
 This positive result makes you an excellent candidate for radiofrequency neurotomy, showing us exactly where to focus the treatment for longer-lasting relief.